Reference

 BURL IVES, PAUL NEWMAN, ELIZABETH TAYLOR, ESTELLE PARSONS

-Interesting, amusing western about an aging, alcoholic gunslinger coming to the aid of Fonda and her inept pals.
-Marvin is magnificent; the others adequate.
-Nat King Cole and Stubby Kaye add nice touch as roving minstrels.
+Interesting, amusing western set in Wolf City, Wyoming (but filmed in gorgeous Colorado) about an aging, alcoholic gunslinger hired to protect Frankie Ballou from a murderous town baron who wants his water rights.
+He is hired by his daughter, Cat, after the "outlaws" she hires turn out to be inept pretenders.
+Kid Shelleen turns out to be a drunk who fails at his one task and Cat is forced to take matters into her own hands.
+Marvin is magnificent and Fonda is pretty good in a comedic role; the others adequate.
+Nat King Cole and Stubby Kaye add nice touch as roving "shouters" or minstrels.
 This film, and several others like it, indicated the decline of the western as a Hollywood standard: there is as much mockery as tribute in here, to the ethos of the western, the lonely gunslinger, the helpless virgin, the noble savage....
-Even the wonderful music, Nat King Cole and Stubby Kaye, seems to announced that this is a genre that can't be taken seriously anymore.
+Even the wonderful music, Nat King Cole and Stubby Kaye, seems to announce that this is a genre that can't be taken seriously anymore.
+Unbeknownst to everyone at the time, Nat King Cole was suffering from lung cancer during the shoot, while commuting from Lake Tahoe to the set everyday.
+He died before the film was released.
 [166]

 Bullitt (1968) 7.80 [D. PETER YATES] 1970-01-01